MetaSys-LISBP/PhysioFit/docs/models.rst

 You can now launch PhysioFit's GUI, load a data file corresponding to the new model, select the model, and run flux calculation.
 In case of errors, have a look to the error message and correct the code.

+.. note:: We would be happy to broaden the types of models shipped with PhysioFit.
+If you have developed a new model, it might be
+          usefull and valuable to the fluxomics community!
+Please, keep in touch with us to discuss on the model and see if we can include your model in the built-in models shipped with PhysioFit! :)